lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 * **`pipeline`** identifies the workflow that this configuration file belongs to

-* **`study_name`** is a label used to identify the analysis and the label is used to name the files produced during the analysis
-* **`reference_genome`** refers to the genome against which the sequence reads will be mapped.
-In this tutorial a URL is provided and the **`Snakemake`** workflow will download the corresponding file.
-* **`target_regions`** points to a BED format file that describes the genomic coordinates for each of the targets being assessed.
-The BED file format is a tab-delimited file with un-named columns describing, in order, the chromosome, start position, end position and target name.
-* **`fastq`** is a pointer to either a single fastq file (may be gzipped) or a folder of fastq files.
-These are the sequences that will be mapped to the **`reference_genome`** and assessed for mapping to the targets defined in **`target_regions`**
-* **`gstride`**, **`target_proximity`** and **`offtarget_level`** are parameters used to control the analysis.
-For offtarget and background assessment, the genome is split into windows **`gstride`** nucleotides in length and mean coverage is assessed.
-Regions with a mean-coverage of > **`offtarget_level X`** the mean background level are defined as being off-target enrichment regions. **`target_proximity`** defines the window up- and down-stream of the **`target_regions`** that are excluded from the background calculations.
-This reduces overall mean background by excluding ontarget reads that extend beyond the target-region.
+SOME TEXT AND DESCRIPTION FOR WHAT THE INDIVIDUAL PARAMETERS ACTUALLY DO

 \newpage

 # Snakemake

-This tutorial for the assessment of target enrichment from DNA sequence data makes use of **`snakemake`** (@snakemake2012).
+This SV discovery tutorial uses **`snakemake`** (@snakemake2012).
 Snakemake is a workflow management system implemented in Python.
 The aim of the Snakemake tool is to enable reproducible and scalable data analyses.
 The workflow produced within this document should be portable between laptop resources, computer servers and other larger scale IT deployments.
 The Snakemake workflow additionally defines the sets of required software (and software versions where appropriate) and will automate the installation and deployment of this software through the **conda** package management system.

-The **`snakemake`** workflow will call methods that include **`minimap2`** @minimap22018 and **`samtools`** @samtools2009.
-The planned workflow is shown in the figure below.
+The **`snakemake`** workflow will call methods that include **`minimap2`** @minimap22018, **`samtools`** @samtools2009 and **`Sniffles`** @sniffles2018.
+The defined workflow is summarised in the figure below.

 ![](Static/Images/dag.png)